RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - (b) the judge and, if there is a jury, the jury will be present.
       - (3) Without limiting the matters that the judge may take into account in deciding whether to make an order, the judge is to take into account the following:
         - (a) whether the parties will be present,
-        - (b) whether the demonstration, experiment or inspection will, in the court’s opinion, assist the court in resolving issues of fact or understanding the evidence,
+        - (b) whether the demonstration, experiment or inspection will, in the court's opinion, assist the court in resolving issues of fact or understanding the evidence,
         - (c) the danger that the demonstration, experiment or inspection might be unfairly prejudicial, might be misleading or confusing or might cause or result in undue waste of time,
         - (d) in the case of a demonstration—the extent to which the demonstration will properly reproduce the conduct or event to be demonstrated,
         - (e) in the case of an inspection—the extent to which the place or thing to be inspected has materially altered.